Head of School, Bible, English

 Bethany Hockenbury first started teaching at Heritage in 2004.
 On any given day, Mrs. Hockenbury can be found teaching literature, writing, and history classes or setting up some fantastical theater adventure for the school to enjoy during our annual Shakespeare In A Week.
 Mrs. Hockenbury directs and produces this school-wide theater project where students build all the sets, produce the costumes, apply the make-up, and learn all the lines necessary to do William Shakespeare justice on stage -- in one week!
 She is fascinated by “The Great Conversation,” which is the process of listening and learning from our predecessors and then joining them in adding truth and beauty to the world around us.
 At Heritage, the Great Conversation is a daily pursuit, as we study our way from creation to the present.
 Mrs. Hockenbury holds a Masters in English Literature from the University of Missouri.
 She also taught English and writing classes for Missouri Baptist University.
 While she adores spending time talking about great books with her students, there are also days that Mrs. Hockenbury dreams of being a hot air balloon pilot in Australia.

 Carmen Kramer has been teaching at Heritage since 2015.
-While she is relatively new at Heritage, she has plenty of teaching experience – she taught in Children’s ministry for 14 years and she homeschooled her own children for eight years while also teaching in a homeschool co-op.
+She has plenty of teaching experience – she taught in Children’s ministry for 14 years and she homeschooled her own children for eight years while also teaching in a homeschool co-op.
 She loves interacting with the students and introducing them to new ideas and skills.
 Mrs. Kramer earned a bachelor’s degree in mechanical engineering from Missouri University of Science and Technology.
-When not teaching, she enjoys spending time with her family, and her very large dog Willy.
-Fun fact: Mrs. Kramer is an eighth generation Missourian, her family settled in Missouri in the early 1820's!
+In fact, she and Mrs. Bollinger were sorority sisters there.
+Mrs. Kramer is an eighth generation Missourian, her family settled in Missouri in the early 1820's!